harshsharma101/Windows-Man-in-middle-Attack/README.md

 # My-Projects
-### Performing the Man in the middle attack with the help of Arp spoofing
+### Performing the "Man in the middle attack with the help of Arp spoofing"!

 Run Arp-Spoofer.ipynb and enter the ip address of victim and gateway ip address.
 Then, run Packet-Sniffer.ipynb file.